MFIHRI/Marriage-License-Printout/readme.md

 Check via PHPmyADMIN the tables are created successfully.
 If any errror, drop the tables manaually and simply import the "marriage.sql" file on phpMyAdmin:

-Navigate to the database you just created and Import database file (marriage.sql).

 4) Rename "env" file into ".env" .
 This will make it a hidden file (to view it enable "View hidden files" in yuor Windows Explorer or "ls -a" on Linux terminal to view it.